DelNov/T-Flows/readme.md

-Even though T-Flows comes with its own suite of linear solvers based on Krylov sub-space family of methods (Incomplete Cholesky and Jacobi preconditioned conjugate gradient (CG), bi-conjugate gradient (BiCG) and conjugate gradeint squared (CGS)), you might want to have more choice or even want to use algebraic multigrid preconditioners for better scaling with problem size.
+Even though T-Flows comes with its own suite of linear solvers based on Krylov sub-space family of methods (Incomplete Cholesky and Jacobi preconditioned conjugate gradient (CG), bi-conjugate gradient (BiCG) and conjugate gradient squared (CGS)), you might want to have more choice or even want to use algebraic multigrid preconditioners for better scaling with problem size.
 To that end, we linked T-Flows with PETSc.
 If PETSc is installed on your